darideveloper/video-post/README.md

 Column|description|sample
 |---|---|---|
-url or name|tiktok video link or name of the file in the "downloads" folder (You can use any of the two and the program will detect it automatically)| https://www.tiktok.com/...8670874256902 or video1.mp4 title|title of the video to post in all social networks| Dancing description|description / caption for add to the video| Hello, this is my first dancing video
+date time|Date and time in which the post should be published.
+Important: **dates must be in chronological order.** Format: mm/dd/yyyy h:m|02/05/2022 18:20 url or name|tiktok video link or name of the file in the "downloads" folder (You can use any of the two and the program will detect it automatically)| https://www.tiktok.com/...8670874256902 or video1.mp4 title|title of the video to post in all social networks| Dancing description|description / caption for add to the video| Hello, this is my first dancing video